lemleysamantha/Project-one/README.md

 ![image](https://user-images.githubusercontent.com/105535250/201186727-5fc6491d-1426-446e-b309-2bb69eba8824.png)

-Based on the results from GridSearchCV our best bet is to choose the max depth 11, though we tested our data with depth 10 aswell.
+Based on the results from GridSearchCV our best bet is to choose the max depth 15.

-## Prediction on Testing Data depth 11
+## Prediction on Testing Data depth 15

 After a model has been processed by using the training set, we test the model by making predictions against the test set.
 Because the data in the testing set already contains known values for the attribute that we want to predict, it is easy to determine whether the model's guesses are correct.

 ![image](https://user-images.githubusercontent.com/105535250/201189328-d9cb9ebe-52e8-4ca9-8f49-1241f697e48d.png)

-## Prediction on Training Data depth 11
+## Prediction on Training Data depth 15
 We similarly then predicted on training data.

 ![image](https://user-images.githubusercontent.com/105535250/201189544-1757a4ff-ec2e-4629-b9a3-211dcd840dfa.png)